7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 - A willingness to question old beliefs about yourself

-And when that belief changes, everything else starts to shift with it.
+And when that belief begins to change, everything else starts changing with it.

-Because the life you build is heavily influenced by the thoughts you repeatedly accept as true.
+Because the life you create is heavily influenced by the thoughts you repeatedly accept as true.

 *This article is for informational and educational purposes only and should not be considered a substitute for professional mental health advice.
 If you are experiencing emotional distress or mental health challenges, please seek guidance from a licensed therapist or mental health professional.